henryspg/lambdata/README.md

 Python package for DS

-This is a simple example package created by Henry Gultom as an assignment for Data Science class.
+This is an example of python package created by Henry Gultom as an assignment for Data Science class at Lambda School.
 The package is about:

 1. Conversion of State_abbreviation (sample: FL to Florida, and vice versa)